rapmd73/fwoba/README.md

 cautious of sudden, anomalous trading behavior that doesn't align with typical market dynamics.
 Reporting suspicious activity is essential to maintain market integrity.

-### Usage
+### Utilization

-This dataset is intended for learning purposes and can be employed to develop trading strategies, conduct technical analysis, and enhance trading education materials.
+This program is intended for learning purposes and can be employed to develop trading strategies, conduct technical analysis, and enhance trading education materials.
 Additionally, it plays a crucial role in maintaining market transparency and fairness by aiding in the detection of market manipulation.